 Paddack isn’t a one-trick pony.
 Yes, he’s got great command, but he also has some plus pitches to go along with it.
 He’s got a plus fastball he can locate anywhere and combines it with a plus-plus changeup.
-His third pitch is an average/below average curveball that’s good enough for him to not become a two-pitch pitcher.
+His third pitch is an average/below-average curveball that’s good enough for him to not become a two-pitch pitcher.
 Based on his repertoire, I expect him to be better against lefties than righties.* This is backed up by his pitching splits.
-Against right handed hitters, he had a pitching slash line of .241/.267/.354 (AVG/OBP/SLG).
+Against right-handed hitters, he had a pitching slash line of .241/.267/.354 (AVG/OBP/SLG).
 While that’s great, his slash line of .148/.193/.227 against lefties was even better.

-*Generally, a pitcher’s out pitch throwing to same handed hitters is the breaking ball, as it moves away from the hitter.
-The out pitch for a pitcher throwing to an opposite handed hitter is the changeup, or something of that type, as it should generally move away from the hitter.
-You rarely want to throw a pitch that breaks in toward the hitter.
-Which is why most starters need a fastball, an off speed, and a breaking ball.
+*Generally, a pitcher’s out pitch throwing to same-handed hitters is the breaking ball, as it moves away from the hitter.
+The out pitch for a pitcher throwing to an opposite-handed hitter is the changeup, or something of that type, as it should generally move away from the hitter.
+You rarely want to throw a pitch that breaks in toward the hitter, which is why most starters need a fastball, an off-speed, and a breaking ball.

 To say I’m high on Paddack is an understatement.
-Based on this guy’s command and solid pitches, I expect him to at least be a number 4 pitcher with a high likelihood of being a mid rotation starter on any team.
+Based on this guy’s command and solid pitches, I expect him to at least be a number 4 pitcher with a high likelihood of being a mid-rotation starter on any team.
 Once you factor in the Padres’ team defense, I could see his counting stats, like ERA, resembling more of a number 2 pitcher.
-They have above average defenders at 3rd (Machado), SS (assuming it’s Tatis), 2nd (assuming it’s Urias), catcher (Hedges) and CF (Margot).
+They have above-average defenders at 3rd (Machado), SS (assuming it’s Tatis), 2nd (assuming it’s Urias), catcher (Hedges) and CF (Margot).
 They have average defenders at 1st (Hosmer) and 4th OF (Janikowski).
 That defense should help any pitcher, but especially one that doesn’t give players free passes and keeps the ball in the yard.
 With that being said, I worry about two things: his breaking ball and his health.

 His breaking ball clearly trails behind his other pitches.
-If it’s not consistently an average offering, he could have nights he struggles getting right handed hitters out.
-I think if he were to gain an above average breaking ball, he would be my favorite pitching prospect in the minors.
+If it’s not consistently an average offering, he could have nights he struggles getting right-handed hitters out.
+I think if he were to gain an above-average breaking ball, he would be my favorite pitching prospect in the minors.

-His health is the major concern for me.
+His health is a major concern for me.
 He’s already lost one year to Tommy John surgery.
 In his other three years, he’s pitched 45, 42, and 90 innings.
 It doesn’t matter how good of a prospect you are if you can’t rack up the innings.
 His health and innings limit will be something to keep track of this year.

 At $40 a base, I don’t know how much more upside he has as an investment.
-Forrest Whitley base autos are selling for about $15 more, and Whitley is both a top 10 prospect and has a superior arsenal of pitches, albeit with worse command.
+Forrest Whitley’s base autos are selling for about $15 more, and Whitley is both a top 10 prospect and has a superior arsenal of pitches, albeit with worse command.

 Considering the price levels he is already at, I may buy a base hoping for a big first start or two.
 I wouldn’t want to sink a big investment in him, though.
 I like the player but don’t love the investment opportunity.